 German man talks about Australian stereotypes

 High culture and the Cultural CringeIn a speech for the Centre of Independent Studies, German sociologist Jens Schroeder explained why Australia’s “elites” tend to be so critical of their country.
 According to Schroeder, in Germany, high culture acted as a social glue to bind the German people and in the process, gave status to those individual Germans who held mastery over it.
 In Australia, just as many people went to art galleries, attended the theatre or read books; however, there was no status for doing so in egalitarian Australia.
 The lack of status in turn led to criticism of Australia from those individuals who felt they were deserving of it.
 BeerWorld-wide, Germany is famous for its beer.
 It was the first European nation to introduce beer standards and the desire for a form of quality control helped Germany build its reputation.
 In addition, German beer brands benefit from the impressive culture of the Bavarian minority.
 With an average annual per capita consumption of around 170 litres, Bavarians are known as the world's most beer loving people.
 They celebrate their love with the Oktoberfest beer festival.
 While many Germans often dismiss Bavarians as not really German, the rest of the world sees them as German and gives praise to all of Germany in the process.
 Australia is also quite famous for its beer, although the fame stems from stereotypes of beer love instead of an obsession with quality.
 Per capita beer consumption in Australia is actually quite low.
 In 2009, per average per capita consumption for Australians over 15 was 106 litres of beer a year, or about 8 glasses a week.
 Most of the consumption is done by the ocker Australian male who comprises just 10 per cent of the population but consumes around 80 per cent of the beer.
 The high consumption rate by the minority also helps define Australia's positive reputation as a whole.
 MusicThe independent German speaking states that existed prior to the federated German state produced some of the world's greatest classical musicians.
 These composures include Ludwig van Beethoven, Wolfgang Amadeus Mozart, Richard Wagner, Johannes Brahms, Johann Sebastian Bach.
 After World War II, Germany continued its impressive musical tradition.
 German composers like Karlheinz Stockhausen and Hans Werner Henze began experimenting with electronic sounds in classical music.
 It was their experimentations that eventually gave rise to technotronic.
 Today, Germany has the largest electronic music scene in the world.
 Rammstein is one of the leading German bands.
 Their music and video clips are highly artistic and confront taboo topics such as terrorism, homosexual cannibalism, national socialism, and religious temptation.
 Rammstein’s videos showcase a lot of Nazi themes, which is quite understandable considering that Germans are constantly informed of their Nazi history, if only to make them ashamed of it.
 The brutality of Nazi history perhaps desensitises Germans from confronting brutality in other areas of life.
 Another feature of Rammstein's video clips is the band's willingness to act as the bad guys.
 It is a relatively unique trait amongst world musicians.
 In the realm of Australian music, the name AC/DC stands alone.
 Since their inception in 1973, they have sold 200 million albums worldwide and their songs used in countless car commercials over the decades.
-Unlike some global rock bands, AC/DC never claimed to have great intellectual insight nor did they portray themselves as the saviours of the environment or the poor.
+Unlike some global rock bands, AC/DC never portrayed themselves as the saviours of the environment or the poor.
 Instead, they just sang about drinking, having fun and sex.
 In many ways, their music seems to show a penal fingerprint.
 They reignited a sense of defiance with songs such as "TNT."
 They continued the Australian tradition of taking the piss out of the pompous with "Big Balls"; a song that equates the elite's quest for social esteem with a proud declaration of testicle size.
 They sang of debauchery with "Touch to Much" , female empowerment with "She's Got Balls" and explored the criminal element with "Dirty Deeds", "Sin City" and "Jailbreak."

 In 2006, 37.1 per cent of Australians cited their ancestry as Australian on the census forms.
 If the Grassby stereotype were to be believed, then Australian businesses that construct gas chambers should be doing a roaring trade.
 In 2008, actor Hugh Jackman told an American audience that a policy of eugenics ruled in Australia up to the 70s.
 According to Jackman, the Australian government devised a policy of removing mixed-race children from Aboriginal communities and raising them in white society.
 According to Jackman, mixing Aboriginal blood with white blood somehow preserved white blood and prevented its corruption.
 In Jackman's words: